Viking Expeditions Begin

 Voyage of Vasco da Gama

 The Portuguese explorer Vasco da Gama sails his ships around the Cape of Good Hope on the southern tip of Africa and becomes the first European to reach India by boat.
 The expedition later returns to Portugal with a valuable cargo of rare spices.
+This is considered to be a milestone in world history, since it marks the beginning of a sea-based phase of global multiculturalism.

 September 20, 1519

-First Circumnavigation of the World
+First Circumnavigation of

 First True Diving Bell